Workers Compensation Attorneys CT

-The relationships we have forged often enable us to work together to reach fair and just results in your cases.
+As workers comp lawyers in CT with 45+ years experience, the relationships we have forged often enable us to work together to reach fair and just results in your cases.
 And, even when we don’t see eye to eye with our adversaries, they know to expect passionate and zealous representation from us for your legal rights.

 Workers’ compensation cases are heard by the Connecticut Workers’ Compensation Commission.
 The Commission is split into eight districts throughout the state that service different geographic regions.
 Each district has commissioners – the equivalent of trial court judges – who are responsible for hearing workers’ compensation claims and deciding disputed issues.
 Our workers' compensation attorneys regularly appear at the district offices in Connecticut, including Hartford, Waterbury, Middletown, New Britain, and New Haven, and we have become familiar faces to the commissioners hearing cases there.